MicrosoftDocs/powerquery-docs/powerquery-docs/connector-alternatives.md

 ---
 title: Alternatives to out-of-box connectivity in Power BI Desktop
-description: Provides users alternatives to connect to their data when there is no out-of-box connector available
+description: Provides users alternatives to connect to their data when no out-of-box connector is available
 author: bezhan-msft
 ms.service: powerquery
 ms.topic: conceptual